-Today, we are blessed to live in a time of opportunity to meet the obligations of our sacred teachings: Because Americans across the political spectrum share deep frustration with our current healthcare system.
-They acknowledge that access to healthcare is a human right.
-They are demanding change.
+Today, we are blessed to live in a time of historic opportunity to do even more to meet the obligations of our sacred teachings: Americans across the political spectrum share deep frustration with our current healthcare system.
+They embrace access to healthcare as a human right.
+They demand change.

 The faith community can help make that change happen.

 Generations of “walking the walk” ministering to the needs of the sick endows us with moral authority on the issue.
 This privilege has been hard-earned by persons of faith toiling on the front lines of care and advocacy.

 Our Faith in Healthcare weekly publication lifts up those inspiring examples of faith community action.
 Each week, Christian, Jewish, and Muslim advocates tell their stories and affirm their shared commitment to healthcare for all.
 At the same time, we highlight fast-developing “Action Opportunities” to make an historic impact on issues like prescription drug pricing and universal healthcare.

 Faith in Healthcare directly reaches hundreds of email subscribers each week, and many more via social media sharing.
 Our friends at Sojourners, the Harvard Health and Human Rights Journal, Common Dreams, and other publications often jointly publish our articles, multiplying our impact.